13+ years writing insurance and personal finance content

 4.8/5

 Renting a car in Mexico follows the same general process as renting a car in the United States.
-Lazzari says that some popular car rental agencies that operate in Mexico include ABA Seguros, El Aguila, GNP Seguros, and Qualitas.
+Popular car rental agencies that operate in Mexico include ABA Seguros, El Aguila, GNP Seguros, and Qualitas.

 You still must have a form of valid liability insurance when driving a rental car in Mexico.
 Most rental agencies provide policy options when you’re renting a car.
-While you must purchase liability insurance for a rental car, it may be a good idea to purchase optional coverages that help pay off any damages to the rental car itself, according to Lazzari.
+While you must purchase liability insurance for a rental car, it may be a good idea to purchase optional coverages that help pay off any damages to the rental car itself.

 Some credit card companies offer a form of insurance coverage for rental cars, though the company may not have everything you need.
 When driving internationally, this type of insurance is better for covering any gaps the policy you purchased has, as it usually only kicks in after you exhaust your primary coverage.[3]